 This is the reason why insurance companies conduct a thorough and long investigation before approving or disproving claims.
 There are quite a few tactics and insurance claims practices employed by insurers in California to deny their client’s liability, including but not limited to:

 Claiming that their client was not at fault.
 This is the most common tactic employed by insurance companies when the police report is inconclusive and there were no witnesses.
 Oftentimes, victims of car accidents in such situations have to file a lawsuit and go to trial in order to convince stubborn and dishonest insurers that their clients were at fault for the accident.

-Claiming that your injuries were not caused by the car accident.
-The pre-existing injury defense is often used by insurers all across California, and the most effective way to battle this defense and establish proper causation in your case is through seeking legal help of a Los Angeles car accident attorney.
-Your lawyer will disprove the insurance company’s theory by seeking the opinion of expert witnesses who are qualified doctors to testify in court that your injury was directly caused by the car accident.
+Claiming that your injuries were not caused by the car crash.
+The pre-existing injury defense is often used by insurers all across California, and the most effective way to battle this defense and establish proper causation in your case is through seeking legal help of a Los Angeles car accident lawyer.
+Your lawyer will disprove the insurance company’s theory by seeking the opinion of expert witnesses who are qualified doctors to testify in court that your injury was directly caused by the car crash.

 Claiming that your injuries were not “that bad.”
 Another common tactic employed by dishonest insurance companies to deny or reduce their client’s liability to avoid paying large settlements.
 If you refused to go to the emergency room at the scene of the accident, you can most certainly expect insurance companies to use it against you.
 It is vital to receive medical evaluation from a doctor and document your injuries as soon as possible to prove that you are entitled to compensation for your injuries.